RodBennett/10-employee-team-generator/README.md

 # Employee Team Builder App

+### Note: completed html file can be found in dist folder.

 ## Introduction

 For this assignment, I created an Employee team roster through the command line with the npm inquirer package.
 Also, used npm package Jest for testing the constructor classes.